hessM235/Sinatra_Crud/README.md

 <h1> Description </h1>
-A simple CRUD applciation written with Sinatra.
+A simple CRUD applciation written with Ruby, HTML, and Sinatra.